Forte-Consultancy-Services/Notification-System-Widget/README.md

 # Support (Coming soon!
 Stay tuned!)

 * [Join the discussion on Slack]()
-  * faq - ask questions about using or contributing to the Notification System Widget in this channel
+  * faq - ask questions about using, contributing, or volunteering to the Notification System Widget in this channel
-  * general - request to join adapters (users), codeofconduct, contributors, maintainers (private channels) in this channel
+  * general - team-wide communication and announcements in this channel
   * network - network for new tech opportunities, learn from one another, and talk about tech in this channel
+  * request - request to join adapters (users), codeofconduct, contributors, and maintainers (private channels) in this channel
   * walloffame - acknowledges members for their time, effort, and contribution in this channel

 # License